-Our Annual Recognition Week and Trust Celebratory Awards 2023received over 500 nominations in a variety of categories.
+Our Trust celebratory awards this year received over 500 nominations in a variety of categories.
 Pictured below (figure 14) are Dr Mahmoud Elshehway with Inese Robotham, Assistant Chief Executive.
-Mahmoud won the Unsung Hero Category for his incredible dedication to his patients and team, working with colleagues throughout the Trust.
+Mahmoud won the Unsung Hero Category for his incredible dedication to his patients and team, working with colleagues throughout our Trust.

-Dr Victoria Walton is pictured with Trust Chair, Dr Catriona McMahon (figure 15).
-Victoria has been pivotal in the concept and implementation of the Galvanize Project at the Trust, demonstrating true allyship and our values.
+Dr Victoria Walton is pictured with Trust Chair Dr Catriona McMahon (figure 15).
+Victoria has been pivotal in the concept and implementation of the Galvanize Project at our Trust, demonstrating true allyship and our values.
 Galvanise is an ethnic minority leadership programme.
 The programme's goal is to ensure that black, Asian and ethnic minority colleagues have a space to come together and share challenges and opportunities.
 Twenty colleagues have taken part on the Galvanise programme and the Trust Board recognises the importance of ensuring that everyone can thrive in their role at our Trust.
 Victoria has been fundamental in reaffirming our commitment to our equality, diversity and inclusion agenda to ensure we live by our people promise and to ensure inclusion and belonging for all.